-Alongside my osteopathic practice, I’ve undertaken a teaching qualification and now lecturer on the ESO’s MSc Animal Osteopathy programme, teaching both canine and equine osteopathy and functional anatomy.
-I’m incredibly proud of what the MSc team have achieved.
+Alongside my osteopathic practice, I’ve undertaken a teaching qualification and now lecturer on a post-graduate Animal Osteopathy programme, teaching both canine and equine osteopathy and functional anatomy.
 When I was studying on an animal course it was so difficult to find information that was relevant osteopathically to the treatment of animals – there were no books you could simply refer to, particularly in respect of the visceral and neurological aspects.
-We’ve collated relevant information that’s accessible for our students, so they can focus on working through cases directly, autonomously evaluating and modifying osteopathic techniques and principles.
-I’d have loved to have had this course available when I was training!”
+So the team and I collated relevant information to make it accessible for our students, so they can focus on working through cases directly, autonomously evaluating and modifying osteopathic techniques and principles.
+I’d have loved to have had this course material when I was training!”

-As well as being part of the animal osteopathy team, I now lecture on the ESO’s M.Ost degree programme and have joined the School’s International Department, which involves visiting different countries to delivering lectures in osteopathy.
+As well as being part of the AOI team, I’ve been a member of the ESO’s International flying faculty, visiting different countries to deliver lectures in osteopathy.